frictionlessdata/datapackage-v2-draft/content/docs/specifications/extensions.md

 ## Introduction

-Data Package Standard provides a rich set of metadata and data features for general applications.
-At the same time, Data Package Standard at its core is domain-agnostic and does not provide any builtin means to describe metadata in specific knowledge areas such as biology or medicine.
+The Data Package Standard provides a rich set of metadata and data features for general applications.
+At the same time, the Data Package Standard at its core is domain-agnostic and does not provide any builtin means to describe metadata in specific knowledge areas such as biology or medicine.

 A domain-specific extension is the way to enrich Data Package's metadata to meet specific needs of a knowledge domain.
 For example, there are some prominent Data Package extensions: